 The OSU Impact Award for Outstanding Scholarship recognizes OSU faculty who have demonstrated outstanding scholarship in a specific project or activity resulting in substantial impact beyond the university setting.
-The award will be presented at University Day.
+The award will typically be presented at University Day.
 The award consists of identification of the recipient on a plaque prominently displayed in the Research Office, a plaque for the recipient’s college, a plaque for the recipient and a $2,000 honorarium.
 The recipient will be invited to present the highlights of the work at a one-hour presentation that is open to the public.

 To qualify for the Impact Award, an OSU faculty member’s scholarship must be demonstrated by a specific research project or creative activity (e.g., technology; materials; methods; patent; education approach; creation or interpretation in the arts including performing arts; work on a committee, panel, or editorship resulting in a fundamental shift in the field) that was broadly disseminated where the implications of the project or activity were found to have great impact by a broad constituency.
 Nominations must provide evidence of the impact that attends to:

-The outside referee must not have had any direct personal and/or professional relationships with the nominee (e.g., former advisors; collaborators on degrees, projects, grants, publications).
+The outside referee must not have had any direct personal and/or professional relationships with the nominee (e.g., former advisors; collaborators on degrees, projects, grants, publications)

-Additional information submitted with the nomination will not be considered; please include only requested information and refer to the guidelines when organizing nomination packets.
+Additional information submitted with the nomination will not be considered; please include only requested information and refer to the guidelines when organizing submission packets.

 Nominations will be reviewed and selected by the Faculty Recognition and Awards Committee, and a representative from both the Research Office and University Relations and Marketing.
 Committee recommendations will be made on the basis of the information submitted; the committee does not solicit additional information.

 Nomination packets are due by Noon on April 12, 2023.